 If you are looking for a well-rounded, every day credit card affordable for a moderate budget, we highly recommend that you consider the HSBC Visa Platinum Credit Card.
-It is one of the top cashback cards in Singapore becauase it addresses all your daily necessities like petrol, groceries, cable & mobile bills.
+It is one of the top cashback cards in Singapore becauase it addresses all your daily necessities like petrol, groceries and dining.
 Not only that, it can also double up as a travel card by earning you miles.
 It is also a very costless card to use with a 2-year fee waiver plus perpetual waiver with an annual spend of S$12,500 (about S$1,000 a month).

 Pros of HSBC Visa Platinum Credit Card